The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Goals:

-• To form students' understanding of the importance of the forest in the life of nature and people.
+• To form in students an idea of the importance of forests in the life of nature and people.

-• To acquaint with the environmental problems of forests that have arisen through the fault of man, with security activities in the forest zone.
+• Familiarize yourself with environmental forest problems arising due to human fault, with security activities in the forest zone.

-• To develop cognitive interest, to cultivate love and respect for nature, a culture of behavior.
+• Develop cognitive interest, cultivate love and respect for nature, and a culture of behavior.

-Equipment: multimedia projector; interactive board; presentations "Forest and Man", "Prioksko-Terrasny Reserve"; Multimedia course "Lessons of Cyril and Methodius.
+Equipment: multimedia projector; interactive board; presentations “Forest and Man”, “Prioksko-Terrasny Reserve”; Multimedia course "Lessons of Cyril and Methodius.
 The world around us.
-Grade 4".
-(CD); "Birds of Central Russia: Sounds of Nature - 2002," a compact disk (CD-ROM) contains recordings of the voices of birds of Central Russia.
-Roll magnetic plastic poster "Natural community of the forest" and illustrated magnetic cards from the Spectra set.
+Grade 4."
+(CD); "Birds of central Russia: sounds of nature - 2002," a compact disc (CD-ROM) contains recordings of the voices of birds of central Russia.
+Rolled magnetic plastic poster "Natural Community of the Forest" and illustrated magnetic cards from the Spectra set.
 Pleshakov A.A.
 Kryuchkova E.A.
-The world around us: Textbook for grade 4.
+The world around us: Textbook for 4th grade.
 Part 1.
 Pleshakov A.A.
 Kryuchkova E.A.
-The world around us: Let's check ourselves: A notebook for students in the 4th grade of elementary school: Part 1.
-Riddles.
-Exhibition of student written (printed) reports: about medicinal plants of the forest, forest mushrooms, berries; on the use of wood; on the protection of forests, the Red Book of the Russian Federation.
+The world around us: Let's test ourselves: Notebook for 4th grade elementary school students: Part 1.
+Puzzles.
+Exhibition of student written (printed) messages: about medicinal plants of the forest, forest mushrooms, berries; on the use of wood; on forest protection, the Red Book of the Russian Federation.
 (Children get acquainted with the messages before and after the lesson).

 And in reserve